 Proactive solicitation of applications for zero-bid CBGs will involve introduction of new incentives, primarily through increasing the reference subsidy, direct outreach to nearby applicants, and, if needed, direct discussion of required subsidy levels to make projects financially viable.
 As zero-bid and abandoned CBGs are identified, the state will announce their status.
 Applicants with bids in competitive areas will then be permitted to add the zero-bid areas to their bids in order to receive additional points.
-Additionally, ARConnect will consider increasing the reference subsidy for any zero-bid CBGs, if it is determined that the long-term economics of the CBG do not support build-out of broadband at the initial reference subsidy.
+Additionally, ARConnect will consider increasing the reference subsidy for any zerobid CBGs, if it is determined that the long-term economics of the CBG do not support build-out of broadband at the initial reference subsidy.
 The state will also reach out to encourage additional bids by any applicants submitting bids to areas adjacent to zero-bid areas as well as any applicants with known infrastructure in zero-bid CBGs or adjacent CBGs.
 If needed, the state will directly engage with service providers to negotiate the subsidy needed to provide coverage.

-Low-Earth Orbit Satellite Internet Service will only be considered as a final measure to ensure internet is deployed to 100% of eligible unserved or underserved locations and CAIs.
+Low-Earth Orbit Satellite Internet Service will only be considered for CBGs where no priority or nonpriority bids solicited are above the minimum point threshold, as a final measure to ensure internet is deployed to 100% of eligible unserved or underserved locations and CAIs.